pFransozi/pFransozi.github.io/_cheatsheets/nmap.md

 nmap -n scanme.nmap.org # No DNS resolution.

-nmap -Pn scanme.nmap.org  # No ping option, which means it's not check
+nmap -PN scanme.nmap.org  # No ping option, which means it's not check
                           # whether the target is online.

 nmap 192.168.1.1/24  # It specifies IP range.